JohnStuartPhil/one-page-project/README.md

 ### Bugs

 **Solved Bugs**
-  - While using DevTools, I noticed that there were warnings regarding the site.webmanifest part of the code in the FavIcon section in the Head was not linking correctly.
+  - While using DevTools, I noticed that there were warnings regarding the site.webmanifest part of the code in the FavIcon section was not linking correctly.
 This was resolved with tutor support help.

 ![warnings generated from dev tools](assets/imagesforreadme/warning.png)